ascseb/sprig-mptt/README.md

 The vast majority of functionality is the same, including the same function names etc.

-The only major change externally is that new_scope() has been renamed to insert_as_new_root() to keep things more consistent and to work better with Sprig's validation.
+The only major changes externally is that new_scope() has been renamed to insert_as_new_root() to keep things more consistent and to work better with Sprig's validation, and that parents() is renamed to ancestors().

 Also, as all fields have to be specified in Sprig, the four MPTT columns are defined by Sprig_Field_MPTT_* objects.
 They are optional though, with Sprig_MPTT automatically creating default MPTT fields if none are specified (see below).
+Sprig_MPTT also defines foreign fields for parent, ancestors, descendants, children etc. for you, see public $related to change the plural used to "load with" ("children" could become "sub_categories" for example, for overwriting only a select few values use _init())

 There may be other minor differences or bugs introduced.
 I'll try to fix them or point them out as I find them.